T

 Destination-specific money tips

-• Street food is a must-try and incredibly cheap; don't be afraid to try popular stalls with high turnover.
+• Street food is incredibly cheap and delicious; don't be afraid to try popular stalls.